Are different parenting styles causing problems in your relationship? Learn how to handle parenting disagreements without losing your mind!

 See how you can meet in the middle.

 Sleep training isn’t one of those things you can do inconsistently, but you can give it a trial period to see if it works.
 For instance, you might agree to find sleep aids to make bedtime easier for your baby.
-Or you can agree to try sleep training to see how that can improve your baby’s sleep.
+Or you can agree to try sleep training to see how that can improve her sleep.

 If, after having given it a fair chance, you find that one idea doesn’t work, then at least you both agreed to try.